oschrenk/notes/git-guide.md

 Think of graph theory as the study of **places to go, and ways to get there**.
 Only in graph theory the places are called **nodes** and the ways are called **edges**

 To do something with graphs we (developers) normally apply labels to the edges and nodes.
 Think of a public transit plan.
-Every station has a name and every line is a train, or an edge connectiong these stations.
+Every station has a name and every line is a train, or an edge connecting these stations.

 By adding labels can not only attach informations like names but also semantic meaning like relationships or directions.
-Having directions or not is one of the key characterstics of a graph.
+Having directions or not is one of the key characteristics of a graph.
 They are either **directed** or **undirected**.
 Think of it like a street map, there are two-way streets and one way street.

 Having directions in a graph also means that sometimes you can't reach nodes from any node in your graphs.